nic-peterson/ruby-hang-man/README.md

 # TODO

-- [ ] Create a Word class => get words from external source.
+- [x] Create a Word class => get words from external source.
 Called by the game class to populate the game.
 - [ ] Create Game class => handle logic for the game
 - [ ] Serialization class => State management.
 Called by the game class as part of the flow of the game.
-- [ ] Display class => User display.
-Called by the game class to let the user know how the game is going and laying out options.
+      ~~- [ ] Display class => User display.
+Called by the game class to let the user know how the game is going and laying out options.~~

 # Order